Course

 Overview

-This course, with its focus on songwriting, music production and music skills, is ideal for musicians who see the studio as their natural creative environment.
+This course is ideal for musicians who see the studio as their natural creative environment.
 It reflects the industry’s increasing demand for producers who can collaborate and originate material with an artist, and for songwriters who can run a session or create high quality demos of their material.

-Supported and guided by industry experienced lecturers, you train in - and draw inspiration from - our culturally eclectic and creatively experimental environment.
-You will graduate with an impressive and distinctive portfolio of original material showcasing your collaborations with songwriters, musicians and engineers.
+You will graduate with an impressive and distinctive portfolio of original songs and productions showcasing your creativity and collaborations with songwriters, musicians and technicians.

 What You Will